Kaushiik-13/ShareStuff/README.md

 ---

-## 🎯 Objective

-To build a scalable, secure, and intuitive web application where users can list personal items for rent, and others can browse, request, and rent them for specific durations.
-The system manages verification, bookings, and reviews, providing a seamless and trustworthy experience.

----

-## 🧩 Problem Statement

-Many people own valuable items they seldom use — like cameras, bikes, or projectors.
-Others need such items occasionally but purchasing them outright is impractical.
-**ShareStuff** solves this by enabling item owners to rent out unused items and allowing renters to access them affordably through a trusted, verified platform.

----

 ## 📦 Scope of the Project

 - Users can list items with title, description, images, price per day, and availability.